Dr. David Harbord

 David Harbord is the Director of Market Analysis Ltd. He has a BA in Political Economy from the University of Toronto; an MA in Economics from York University; and a PhD in Economics from the London School of Economics.
 Prior to taking up a career in consulting he pursued an academic career, and held teaching and research positions at Bristol University, the University of Oxford, Stanford University, the University of British Columbia and the London School of Economics.

-Since founding Market Analysis in 1995, Dr. Harbord has completed regulatory studies for the World Bank, the European Commission, the Industry Commission of Australia and the Treasury of New South Wales.
+Since founding Market Analysis in 1995, Dr. Harbord has completed regulatory studies for the World Bank, the European Commission, the Industry Commission of Australia, the Treasury of New South Wales and the Colombian Commission for the Regulation of Energy and Gas.
 He has acted as an economic adviser to the majority of telecommunications and media companies in the UK, and represented energy companies in the UK, Europe and Australia in regulatory proceedings and competition policy litigation.

 Dr. Harbord specializes in competition policy generally.
-He has advised Al Ezz Steel on the law and economics of vertical restraints as they relate to Ezz Steel’s vertical distribution arrangements in Egypt; and is currently preparing an economic analysis of the proposed merger between Orange and T-Mobile in the UK's mobile telephony market.
+He has advised Al Ezz Steel on the law and economics of vertical restraints as they relate to Ezz Steel's vertical distribution arrangements in Egypt; and has recently prepared an economic analysis of the proposed merger between Orange and T-Mobile in the UK's mobile telephony market.

 Dr. Harbord's academic research focuses on the design and performance of electricity auctions; collusive access pricing agreements; the extra-legal governance of trade agreements; and the welfare economics of alternative approaches to regulating access charges in mobile network markets.
-He has recently published articles in the Journal of Competition Law and Economics, the RAND Journal of Economics, the Economic Journal, the International Review of Law and Economics, European Economy, the European Competition Law Review and the Electricity Journal.
+He has recently published articles in the Review of Network Economics, the Journal of Competition Law and Economics, the RAND Journal of Economics, the Economic Journal, the International Review of Law and Economics, European Economy, the European Competition Law Review and the Electricity Journal